 8Z Pellicle Mesh: Their unique breathable and comfortable mesh backing moves with you and won’t lose elasticity over time, making them some of the best mesh office chairs on the market.

-Customizable: You can choose the level of control you want by modifying your office chair to your own needs, including the armrests, lumbar support, and seat depth.
+Customizable: You can choose the level of control you want by modifying your office chair to your own needs, including the armrests, adjustable lumbar support, and seat depth.

 Unique Style: They have so many sleek designs, you are sure to find your style in one of their chairs.